 On the basis of these studies, seven ‘Regional Parks’ were designated in the Halifax-Dartmouth Regional Development Plan of 1975, to satisfy the stated objective: “to protect areas of unique natural significance against adverse effects and to reserve sufficient open space for recreational purposes”.
+They were the Shubenacadie Canal, Hemlock Ravine, Long Lake, McNabs Island, Admirals Cove, the Cole Harbour Salt Marshes, and Sandy Lake.
 Each location was seen as unique from the others and outstanding in its own right.
-Sandy Lake / Jack Lake / Marsh Lake and the Sackville River was one of the seven proposed regional parks.
-The proposal was referred to as the Sandy Lake Regional Park.
+The Sandy Lake to the Sackville River proposal was referred to as the Sandy Lake Regional Park.

 In 1976, MAPC approved the establishment of a Parks Advisory Group to carry out planning studies on the regional parks.
 The Parks Advisory Committee came back in 1979 with a full report describing each park, with references to bio-physical date, proposed development concepts, projected development and acquisition costs, boundary recommendations, and ownership details.
 A key conclusion of the report was for immediate acquisition of key privately held land parcels, as such lands could be lost to development http://sandylake.org/wp-content/uploads/2018/02/1979-Halifax-Dartmouth-Regional-Parks-Short-Report.pdf .

-In the intervening years, all six of the other regional park locations (including McNabs Island and the Shubenacadie Canal) were preserved, but the Sandy Lake Regional Park proposal ran into difficulties of various kinds.
+In the intervening years, all six of the other regional park locations were preserved, but the Sandy Lake Regional Park proposal ran into difficulties of various kinds.
 At amalgamation, the Town of Bedford’s work to acquire land and create the regional park fell by the wayside.

 Previously, when Sandy Lake was in the County of Halifax (and not part of Bedford), the process for the Sandy Lake Regional Park lands to be designated as a regional park required that Halifax County, the City of Dartmouth and the City Halifax all agree.
 A local resident offered to give 500 acres at the west end of Sandy Lake to the Municipality of Halifax County for the Sandy Lake Regional Park, on condition that the park be named after her deceased husband.
 At the same time, the county warden was looking to increase tax income, and Twin Cities Dairy (the ‘Dairy’, renamed Farmers Dairy and currently Agropur Cooperative Dairy) was looking for a site to relocate their dairy outside the city proper.
 The Dairy noticed that a large property along the southwestern shore of Sandy Lake which suited their needs (proximity to the city plus lake water) came up for sale.
 SLCA understands that the county warden chose to approve the Dairy to increase county taxes and declined the land offer for the regional park.